 Right now, deciding how to study, what to study, or even if you should be studying can seem daunting and difficult to determine.
 Given upcoming CPA Exam changes to certain exam sections and Prometric delays, the conditions that the current pool of CPA candidates face is unprecedented.
 Because of this, the approach these candidates take to the exam should differ to the typical method and CPA Exam section order to prevent unnecessary confusion as the study material changes.

 That’s why we recommend that if you haven’t already passed these parts, you study in the following order to limit the amount of disruption you may experience:

-In fact, there are no major pronouncements impacting this section of the CPA exam until 2022 because the reporting standards that were supposed to be implemented in 2021 have been delayed.
-The AUD exam also requires the least amount of calculations so we believe it will require the least amount of practice to get reacquainted with the material if your plans are disrupted.
+In fact, there are no major pronouncements impacting this section of the CPA Exam until 2022 because the reporting standards that were supposed to be implemented in 2021 have been delayed.
+The AUD section of the exam also requires the least amount of calculations so we believe it will require the least amount of practice to get reacquainted with the material if your plans are disrupted.

 FAR covers a wide arrange of topic and covers those topics in detail.
 From leases, to state and local government accounting, to consolidation, FAR requires the most hours to study and can require significant time to get up to speed after time off.
 We recommend waiting to study for FAR for the sake of efficiency in these changing times.

 We know it’s an uncertain few months – and passing the CPA Exam is difficult at the best of times!
 But ultimately, regardless of the order you sit and the changes that are coming, your review course should support you.
-Here at Surgent we offer free updates and access ’till you pass with all Surgent CPA Review Courses, so we really are with you ’till the end.
-We’re dedicated to ensuring all changes are reflected in our content, and with the help of our ReadySCORE feature, you’ll be ready to pass the CPA Examination on your first try.
+Here at Surgent we offer free updates and access until you pass with all Surgent CPA Review courses, so we really are with you until the end.
+We’re dedicated to ensuring all changes are reflected in our content, and with the help of our ReadySCORE™ feature, you’ll be ready to pass the CPA Exam on your first try.